 Historic Towns

-Loudoun’s wine industry may be only 40 years old but some of the towns and villages of wine country date back centuries.
+The towns and villages of wine country date back centuries.
 Waterford, founded by Quakers in 1733, is surrounded by vineyards, while Middleburg has almost half a dozen located within minutes of the town’s main street, home to great shops and restaurants.
 County seat Leesburg, founded in 1758, is home to wine and cocktail bars as well as the tasting room of October One Vineyard.
-It’s also the launchpad for wineries located off Route 15 including veteran-owned Bleu Frog Vineyards.
+It’s also the launchpad for wineries located off Route 15 including Fabbioli Cellars, owned by coined Godfather of the Loudoun wine scene, Doug Fabbioli and veteran-owned Bleu Frog Vineyards.

 The Extraordinary Variety